alainahohnarth/NYC-Evictions/README.md

 The NYC Open Data's Evictions dataset and my analysis have several limitations:
 - The dataset does not include eviction data prior to January 1, 2017.
 - Two large external factors significantly impacted residential eviction activity in NYC: (a) In February of 2017, New York City implimented  Universal Access to Counsel, which guarentees free legal representation to all low-income tenants facing eviction in the City's housing courts and (b) in February of 2020, at the onset of the COVID-19 pandemic, New York State enacted a statement moratorium on any residential or commercial evictions.
-- Finally, both rental housing and residential evictions in NYC are incredibly dynamic, constantly changing, and impacted by so many interrelated factors (market fluctuations; development, zoning, and regulatory changes; global events) that it is difficult to pin down cause-and-effect relationships without more detailed data over a longer period of time.
+- Finally, rental housing in NYC incredibly dynamic, constantly changing, and impacted by so many interrelated factors (market fluctuations; development, zoning, and regulatory changes; global events).
+Likewise, evictions are  (e.g.  that it is difficult to pin down cause-and-effect relationships without more detailed data over a longer period of time.

+## Conclusion
+Overall, this project was great, hands-on practice in learning SQL on a topic I'm passionate about: housing!
+For me, Tableau has a steep learning curve and I struggled to do seemingly simple things (like manually adjusting the width of a cell!), but I have a much better understanding of the software after creating two dashboards for this project.